Dash-Industry-Forum/Dash-Industry-Forum.github.io/content/contact.md

 admin@dashif.org

-If you wish to send a formal liaison communication, then please contact our Liaison Officer William Frantz at
+If you wish to send a formal liaison communication, then please contact our Liaison Officer Phillip Maness at

 liaison@dashif.org